Puig des Racó: Geography

 The hill belongs to the Artà mountains, the northern part of the Serres de Llevant mountain range.
 Its summit reaches an elevation of 386 meters; a saddle at 371 m divides it from a subsummit marked by a trig point at an elevation of 385 m.
 The municipal boundary between Artà (West of the hill) and Capdepera (East) runs along its crest.
 Within the municipality of Capdepera, the Puig de Racó is the highest point.
 At the foot of its western flank runs the road from Artà to Cala Torta from south-west to north-east, while south of the hill runs the provincial road Ma-15 between Artà and Capdepera.
 Northwest of the Puig des Racó rises the Puig Poca Son, to which it is connected by the Coll des Racó saddle, at 233 m of elevation.
 Northeast the saddle named Coll de ses Buines (312 m) connects Puig des Racò with the Puig Poloni (363 m).
 At the southwestern spur of the hill lies the archaeological site of Talaiot de ses Planetes.
 From the mountain spring some small streams which only occasionally carry water.

 Access to the summit

-The NE subsummit of the hill can be easily reached following a good foothpath starting from the Colle des Racó; the main summit of the hill needs some scrambling but no alpinistic skills.
+The NE subsummit of the hill can be easily reached following a good footpath starting from the Colle des Racó; the main summit of the hill needs some scrambling but no alpinistic skills.